Jay-Dabo/Owambe-server/README.md

 # Owambe-server
-API for Donation App (Developed as part of the Google Africa Developers community projects)
+Official API for the Owambe Donation App (Developed as part of the Google Africa Developers community projects)

 ## Prerequisites
 - Have GIT, installed.